giosermon/AirBnB_clone/README.md

     state.py
     user.py

-/models/engine --- Directory that contains File Storage class that manages JSON serialization and deserialization :
+/models/engine - Directory that contains File Storage class that manages JSON serialization and deserialization :

 file_storage.py - serializes instances to a JSON file & deserializes back to instances

+Public Instance Methods:
     def all(self) - returns the dictionary __objects
     def new(self, obj) - sets in __objects the obj with key .id def save(self) - serializes __objects to the JSON file (path: __file_path)